JackRedstonia/stacks/README.md

 Audio is in a usable state, based on the SoLoud audio library.

-The repository currently contains a library and one example.
-To run the example, execute `cargo run --examples stack_demo --release`.
+The repository currently contains a library and a few examples as demos.
+To run them, execute `cargo run --example <name> --release`.

+Currently, the available demos are:
+- `button`: features the `Button` widget.
+- `paragraph`: features the `Text` widget, used for basic text layout.
+- `stacks_demo`: The legacy demo ported to current codebase, kept for nostalgia.

 ## Compiling
 This project depends on SDL2.
 When build dependencies are in place, compiling is simply `cargo build --release`, and the compiled output should be shipped with the SDL2 dynamic library file.